What is a Letter of Credit?

 Step 6: Further the nominating bank will share the shipping documents with the issuing bank and will demand payment.

-Step 7: Issuing bank will further share the documents with the buyer, seeking the approval whether all documents the correct, as per the buyer’s information and all the products are shipped or not.
+Step 7: Issuing bank will further share the documents with the buyer, seeking approval on whether all documents the correct, as per the buyer’s information, and if all the products are shipped or not.

 Step 8: The buyer now does the payment to the issuing bank and further the issuing bank sends the payment to the nominated or negotiating bank.